how image rights deals work

 ** What does an image rights agreement actually look like?**

-These are the terms agreed between Reevaldo’s IRC - Reevaldo Megabucks Ltd (“RM”) - and KC United.
+These are the terms agreed between Reevaldo’s IRC - Reevaldo Megabucks Ltd (“RM”) - and the Club.
 Typically, they would be included in standalone, bespoke contract between the IRC and the club which is separate to the Standard Premier League Playing Contract.

 Note that the image rights contract is between the club and Reevaldo's image rights company, not Reevaldo himself.